 Do You Need to Register as Self-Employed When You Move to Spain?

 Disclaimer: I’m not a legal expert or tax advisor and the above should not be taken as legal advice.
-Contact me if you want me to help you find a tax lawyer or accountant to help you with any of the setups I described above and I’ll be glad to put you in touch with the people I trust.
+Contact me if you want me to help you find a tax lawyer or accountant for any of the situations described above.

 very nice website.